Abibubble/undead-choices/storyline.md

           smell still worked, they would have been overcome with a putrid odour
           of stale blood, sulphur and a hint of petrol.)
 Hoping for the best,
           {name} poured the mixture down their throat.
 [It gurgled as it reached
-          their stomach. {name} was overcome with drowziness, their eyes grew
+          their stomach. {name} was overcome with drowsiness, their eyes grew
           heavy and they slumped to the floor...??GAME OVER??] ({name} wretched
           as the liquid bubbled ferociously, their insides burned.
 It was a
           mistake.
 Their stomach churned, heat exploded within them, and then...